 Behind the countless number of slot machines online, you’ll find a corresponding number of different software developers.
 Naming them all would go beyond our limits.
 But we do want to present the most popular providers here below, which are also relevant for players in Asia and/or can be found in the selection of online casinos which can be accessed here on AsiaOnlineCasinos.com.

-We also provide information about whether the slot games by the respective software provider are available in Asian languages and whether they are also featured on mobile – the answer to the last question is usually ‘yes’.
+We also provide information about whether the slot games by the respective software provider are available in Asian languages and whether they are also featured on mobile – the answer to these two questions is usually ‘yes’.

 Ainsworth was founded in 1995.
 While this might make them one of the oldest online casino software providers in the business, they did not start churning out online slots until much later.
 Ainsworth and Aristocrat have several things in common.
 Both are Australian businesses and were founded by Len Ainsworth.
 The company named after the Australian billionaire is the younger of the two.
 From its early origins, Ainsworth has been a software provider which has long supplied casino game cabinets to land-based casinos and betting halls.
 That continues to be its primary focus today.